me-cfs/me-cfs.github.io/how-to-help.md

 ## Doctors
 ### Report Harmful Doctors
 A lot of doctors do not know much about ME/CFS.
 That is not a reason to report them.
 However a small minority of doctors will prescribe harmful treatments (such as exercise), or give harmful advice and refuse to reconsider/learn when presented with evidence to the contrary.
 This is unacceptable and should be reported for the safety of all future ME/CFS patients.

+## Fundraising
+### Where to Donate
+There are plenty of different projects, organisations, and labrotories who ask for money in the ME/CFS community.
+Personally, to optimise your "bang for your buck", I would recommend the [Open Medicine Foundation](https://www.omf.ngo) for biomedical research, and [MEAction](http://www.meaction.net) for advocacy.
+Your local/national ME organisation could be a good call too, as they usually fund both research and advocacy (make sure to vet them properly though).
+If unsure about any organisation, project, or lab, I recommend asking about them in a community with informed users, such as the [Science for ME Forum](https://s4me.info).

 ## News
 ### Help Correct News Articles
 It is rare for news sources to not make mistakes when reporting on ME.
 If you spot a mistake, contact the news service or journalist and kindly point out their errors.
 Their is a decent chance they will listen and fix the article.